 Both cars come in coupe form; BMW's two-door is the 4-Series, while the new C-Class coupe arrives for the 2017 model year.
 The 3-Series also comes in a hatchback Gran Turismo body.

-Both of these models are now powered by fuel-efficient, responsive turbocharged engines, with turbo four-cylinder engines at the base level and twin-turbo sixes in upper-trim models, as well as a pretty tantalizing four-cylinder turbodiesel option for the 3-Series.
-The C300 gets a 241-hp base engine that really boasts great drivability and pep; it’s our favorite over the 240-hp four in the 328i (also a 2.0-liter) or its detuned cousin the 320i.
+Both of these models are now powered by fuel-efficient, responsive turbocharged engines, with turbo 4-cylinder engines at the base level and twin-turbo inline-6s in upper-trim models, as well as a pretty tantalizing 4-cylinder turbodiesel option and a plug-in hybrid for the 3-Series.
+The C300 gets a 241-hp base engine that really boasts great drivability and pep; it’s our favorite over the 240-hp inline-4 in the 328i (also a 2.0-liter) or its detuned cousin the 320i.

 The big surprise in the new C-Class is its handling, its well-weighted steering and confidence-inspiring grip.
 For everyday driving we prefer the base C-Class to BMW entry-level 3er.
-The C450 AMG Sport is on par with BMW's best efforts, even in its more relaxed Comfort settings.
+The C450 AMG Sport (changing to C43 for the new model year) is on par with BMW's best efforts, even in its more relaxed Comfort settings.
 Of course, both come in fearsome top models, M3 and C63 AMG, and there too we've found the AMG making a substantial leap beyond the 3er's current state.
 Its ride quality breaks what might otherwise be a tie for everyday comfort and functionality.

 The C-Class has gained nearly four inches of length, and nearly that much wheelbase, compared to the prior model.
 Yet it’s gained no real-world advantage over the 3-Series for back-seat space; neither of these models are great for comfort if backseat occupants are part of the mix.
 Both cars excel in front, with great seats and a driving position that has enough adjustability to be relaxed or commanding.
 The trunk in the C-Class is vast for a car of this size, and rear seatbacks flip forward very easily with a lever at the side of the trunk.
 In both cars, base materials aren’t anything to write home about, but if you’re willing to add a few thousand to the price tag it’ll pay off in frequent compliments.